2014–15 DFB-Pokal: Quarter-finals

 The draw was made on 8 March 2015.
 Thomas Schneider and Nia Künzer drew the matches.
 The lowest ranked team left in the competition was Arminia Bielefeld from the 3.
 Liga, the third level in German football.
 The matches will be played on 7–8 April 2015.

 Semi-finals

 The draw was made on 8 April 2015.
 Horst Hrubesch and Rico Weiler drew the pairings.
 The lowest ranked team left in the competition was Arminia Bielefeld from the 3.
 Liga, the third level in German football.
 The matches were played on 28–29 April 2015.

 Final

 Bracket

 The following is the bracket which the DFB-Pokal resembled.
 Numbers in parentheses next to the match score represent the results of a penalty shoot-out.
 Teams that are bolded advanced on.
 If "aet" is in parentheses next to a team name, it means that they advanced after extra time.
 If "p" is in parentheses next to a team name, it means that they advanced after a penalty shoot-out.

+Top goalscorers

+The following are the top scorers of the DFB-Pokal, sorted first by number of goals, and then alphabetically if necessary.
+Goals scored in penalty shoot-outs are not included.